 10 stress management techniques for call center employees

-As a manager, you can provide your team with techniques that help with stress releasing.
+As a manager, you can provide your team with techniques that help with stress release.
 As a call center agent, you can implement the following tricks yourself to unwind easily.

 What to do in the moment of stress?